The Best Hostels in Madrid, Spain.

 It’s a hostel with all the typical things on offer, like rooms, social events, and a central location near to the main attractions.
 But don’t stop reading because there are many little touches that make OK Hostel unique.

 Located in a bohemian quarter known as Barrio La Latina, the hostel’s interior and staff are also bohemian.
 They’ll even remember your name.
-That’s just one of the personal touches that makes the experience at OK Hostel unique.
+That’s just one of the personal touches that makes the experience at this Madrid hostel unique.

 All rooms are super clean and modern.
 For the maximum comfort they are all ensuite and also have a sink in the room to boot.
 A soft armchair and make-up mirror are also neat upgrades, as are the generous allocation of 2 lockers for each person – one big one under the bed and one one small next to your head.